-At this time when the greatest persecutions were troubling Asia, Polycarp ended his life by martyrdom.
-Some people are asking themselves “when was Polycarp martyred?” or “if his martyrdom it’s more important than his death?”
-According to the written account that still exists, should be recorded in this history.
+When the greatest persecutions were troubling Asia, Polycarp ended his life by martyrdom.
+Some ask themselves, “when was Polycarp martyred?” or “Is his martyrdom more important than his death?”
+According to the written account that still exists, it should be recorded in this history.

 Polycarp was martyred shortly after he visited Rome, after his return to Smyrna in 0155 AD.
-Fierce and violent persecution was unleashed by Emperor Marcus Aurelius.
+Emperor Marcus Aurelius unleashed fierce and violent persecution.
 It troubled all the Churches of Asia.
-While the priceless martyrs of Christ endured all sorts of tortures.
+At the same time, the priceless martyrs of Christ endured all sorts of tortures.
 And were later fed to beasts, the Blessed Polycarp kept his usual quiet, insisting on remaining in the city.
 So as not to abandon the faithful he was shepherding.
 But at their insistence, St Polycarp withdrew to a small estate not far from the city.
 Where he prayed day and night.

 Polycarp was martyred.
-Bishop of Smyrna, belongs to the small group of bishops called “Apostolic Fathers”.
+The Bishop of Smyrna belongs to the small group of bishops called “Apostolic Fathers.”
 Belonging to the early period of the Church, who knew the apostles or those who saw.
 And heard Christ during His earthly life.
 It is celebrated in the Christian calendar on 23 February.

 When was Polycarp arrested?

-Three days before his arrest, while sitting at prayer, he had a vision in which the pillow under his head was consumed by flames.
+Three days before his arrest, while sitting in prayer, he had a vision in which flames consumed the pillow under his head.
 He announced to his acquaintances with great peace that he would be burned alive for Christ.
-A few days later he was discovered by Roman soldiers.
-Whom the humble bishop received with great serenity and gentleness: “May this be the will of my Lord and God!”
+A few days later, he was discovered by Roman soldiers.
+Whom the humble bishop received with significant serenity and gentleness: “May this be the will of my Lord and God!”
 Then, inviting them to rest and giving them food, the Holy Martyr Polycarp asked their permission.
 To leave him a little more time for prayer.

-He was arrested and later Polycarp was martyred, on the way to the place of martyrdom, although enticed by the commander of the soldiers to save himself by renouncing his faith.
+He was arrested, and later, Polycarp was martyred, on the way to the place of martyrdom, although enticed by the soldiers’ commander to save himself by renouncing his faith.
 The Holy Martyr Saint Polycarp categorically refused.
-Accepting his martyrdom with dignity: “I cannot give the better for the worse!”
+Accepting his martyrdom with dignity: “I cannot give the better for, the worse!”

-There is a letter, written in the name of the Church he pastored, to the parishes of Pontus.
+There is a letter written in the name of the Church he pastored to the parishes of Pontus.
 Which recounts the events that occurred in the following words: “The Church of God which is in Smyrna to the Church of God.
-Which is in Philomelion and to all those who are in any place of the Holy.
+This is in Philomelion and to all those in any place of the Holy.
 And Sovereign Church, may the mercy, peace, and love of God the Father.
-And the Lord Jesus Christ abound (in their bosom).
+And the Lord Jesus Christ abounds (in their bosom).
 I have written to you, brethren, of those who have confessed.
 And of blessed Polycarp, who stopped persecution as if he had sealed it by his confession.”

 What happens when Polycarp enters the arena of judgment?

 The moment Polycarp enters the arena of judgment is a special one.
-Both the Saint and some of the Christians present heard a heavenly voice urging, “Courage Polycarp and behave with manliness!”
-This exhortation was heard amid the shouts of the heathen, who cried out in a blaze of fire, “Death to the atheists!”
-This was one of the charges brought against the Christians for refusing to worship the gods.
+The Saint and some Christians present heard a heavenly voice urging, “Courage Polycarp, and behave with manliness!”
+This appeal was heard amid the shouts of the heathen, who cried out in a blaze of fire, “Death to the atheists!”
+This was one of the charges against Christians for refusing to worship the gods.

-What did Polycarp do when he was burned at the stake?
+What did Polycarp do when he was burned at stake?

 When the pagans saw that the Holy Martyr Polycarp could not be destroyed by fire, they ordered the executioner to pierce him with his sword.

-When he said “Amen”, the executioners lit the fire, but as if by a miracle, the great flame took on the appearance of a vault and surrounded like a defensive wall the body of the martyr, which stood in the middle, not like a burning body, but like a loaf of bread baking in an oven, spreading the smell of incense.
+When he said “Amen,” the executioners lit the fire.
+Still, as if by a miracle, the great flame took on the appearance of a vault and surrounded like a defensive wall the body of the martyr, which stood in the middle, not like a burning body, but like a loaf of bread baking in an oven, spreading the smell of incense.
 This image of bread symbolizes Jesus Christ Himself – the ‘bread of life, the food of our souls, of the faithful.

 When did Polycarp die?